GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-19 07:27:20 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-19 09:22:02 IST

 Current Weather in Coimbatore:
-Temperature: 19.88 °C
+Temperature: 22.88 °C
-Condition: mist
+Condition: haze